filipmihal/contact-scraper-v2/contact-scraper-v2/README.md

 So our first metric was the difference between the number of contact objects.
 We computed median and average.

+In many cases if the number of contact objects mathes, then it is highly probable that the contents of those objects will match as well.

 <b>Results for 20 URLs dataset (Many contact objects per website [6]):</b>